 What advice would you give to somebody considering Biostatistician as a career?

-For anyone choosing to work as a biostatistician in the pharmaceutical industry, especially in these uncertain times when it is imperative to keep marketable, I recommend maintaining hands-on skills at analysing and interrogating data, regardless of career path chosen.
+For anyone choosing to work as a biostatistician in the pharmaceutical industry, especially in these uncertain times when it is imperative to keep marketable, I recommend maintaining hands-on skills at analysing and interrogating data, regardless of the career path chosen.
 Despite the presence of an established SAS programming function in our industry, it remains crucial that the statistician is able to know their data well.

 If you are thinking about a career in this area, find out more about the biometric department within the pharma sector and how Biostatistics sits within that.

 If you are interested in other careers in pharma that involve an interest in maths, IT or statistics, take a look at these interviews: